 Ohio-Designed Diploma Seal Requirements Military Enlistment Seal Provide evidence (a signed copy of the DD Form 4) that a student has enlisted in a branch of the U.S. Armed Forces; or Participate in an approved JROTC program.
 Technology Seal A student can: 1.
 Earn a score that is at least equivalent to proficient on an appropriate Advanced Placement or International Baccalaureate exam; or 2.
 Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program; or 3.
 Earn 1 credit in a qualifying course offered through the district or school that meets guidelines developed by the Department.
 (A district or school is not required to offer a course that meets those guidelines.)
 Industry-Recognized Credential Seal Earn a 12-point approved industry-recognized credential or group of credentials totaling 12 points in a single career field.
 Citizenship Seal A student can: 1.
 Earn a score of proficient or higher on both the American history and American government end-of course exams; or 2.
 Earn a score that is at least equivalent to proficient on appropriate Advanced Placement or International Baccalaureate exams; or 3.
 Earn a final course grade that is equivalent to a "B" or higher in appropriate classes taken through the College Credit Plus program; or 4.
 Earn a grade of "B" in American History and Government.
 OhioMeansJobs Readiness Seal Meet the requirements and criteria established for the readiness seal, including demonstration of work-readiness and professional competencies.
 State Seal of Biliteracy Meet the requirements and criteria, including proficiency requirements on assessments in a world language and English.
 College-Ready Seal Earn remediation-free scores on the ACT or SAT.
 Visit the Department's website to see current remediation-free scores.
 Science Seal A student can: 1.
 Earn a score of proficient or higher on the biology end-of-course exam; or 2.
 Earn a score that is at least equivalent to proficient on appropriate Advanced Placement or International Baccalaureate exams; or 3.
 Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program; or 4.
 Earn a grade of "B" or higher in an advanced Science class.
 Honors Diploma Seal Earn one of six Honors Diplomas outlined below: 1.
 Academic Honors Diploma; or 2.
 International Baccalaureate Honors Diploma; or 3.
 Career-Tech Honors Diploma; or 4.
 STEM Honors Diploma; or 5.
 Arts Honors Diploma; or 6.
 Social Science and Civic Engagement Honors Diploma.
-Locally Defined Diploma Seals Requirements Community Service Seal (locally defined) A student can: 1.
-Receive credit for the Service Learning class; or 2.
+Locally Defined Diploma Seals Requirements Community Service Seal (locally defined) A student can: Receive credit for the Service Learning class; or Complete a community service project for an approved 12 hour project with a local nonprofit organization, upon completion of a Community Service Agreement Form; or Complete 12 hours of peer tutoring; or Donate blood three or more times; Volunteer in the Indian Trail Cafe.
+Student Engagement Seal (locally defined) class; or 2.
 Complete a community service project for an approved 12 hour project with a local nonprofit organization, upon completion of a Community Service Agreement Form; or 3.
 Complete 12 hours of peer tutoring; or 4.
-Donate blood three or more times.
-Student Engagement Seal (locally defined) A student can: Complete two or more years of extracurricular and/or co-curricular activities; or Attend the UVCC for two years; or Complete three or more years in a school recognized club or organization.
-Students may receive credit for multiple clubs within the same time period.
-70% attendance rate is required.
+Donate blood three or more times;